Integrated Marketing Communications

 Jim Bullion is an international executive with deep marketing, business development and management experience in a wide range of industries ranging from telecommunications to mining.
 He has successfully led military and business organizations in Africa, Asia, the Middle East, Europe and the United States — and often partners with senior leaders to build and expand effective organizations.
 He excels at relationship building and concept selling, and is a master at creating value through innovative product development, market development and product positioning.
 He holds a B.A. from Dartmouth College and an MBA from Amos Tuck School, Dartmouth College.

-Ted McLaughlan has extensive experience in formulating and implementing digital marketing, communications, and technology strategies for long term and short term initiatives.
-Ted also develops digital information and social management content and strategies for advertising, outreach, and event marketing.
-As an Enterprise Architect with Oracle Corporation, and a Co-Founder of KME.Digital, Ted is a Certified Systems Engineer/Solution Architect.
+Ted McLaughlan has extensive experience in formulating and implementing digital marketing, communications, and technology strategies for long and short term initiatives.
+Ted also develops digital information and social management strategies for advertising, outreach, and event marketing.
+As a certified Enterprise Solution Architect for over 30 years with companies including EDS, Accenture, Blackstone Technology, Oracle and CSRA, plus a Co-Founder of KME.Digital, Ted provides industry-leading IT expertise for many Public Sector and Commercial challenges.
 He holds a B.A. in Interdisciplinary History and Liberal Arts from the University of Virginia.

 Dr. Krewasky Salter served more than 25 years in the United States Army, retiring as a Colonel in 2010.
 An Airborne Ranger, he commanded at all levels through battalion (to include deployment experience as a Battalion Commander) and served as a primary Senior Staff Officer in the Pentagon.
 After the military, he spent nearly two years in the civilian executive arena as Chief of Staff and Strategic Capture Manager for a large government contracting firm.
 Dr. Salter has a Ph.D. in History, and has done extensive academic work in the Strategic Studies and Political Science arenas.
 He is a published author and consultant for a Public Broadcasting Station Award Winning Documentary.
 For his role as Historical Advisor and Consultant on that documentary, he was awarded the Congressional Black Caucus Veterans Braintrust Award.
 His 2014 book peaked at #2 on the publisher’s Top 10 history topics for 2014 and is an Association of the United States Army (AUSA) Book.